SQream/sqream_docs/data_ingestion/parquet.rst

 .. _parquet:

 **********************
-Inserting Data from a Parquet File
+Ingesting Data from a Parquet File
 **********************
-This guide covers inserting data from Parquet files into SQream using :ref:`FOREIGN TABLE<foreign_tables>`, and describes the following;
+This guide covers ingesting data from Parquet files into SQream using :ref:`FOREIGN TABLE<foreign_tables>`, and describes the following;

 .. contents::
    :local: